gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 ### Taxonomy of Isolation Regions

-There are three types of *isolation regions* that a *region isolatable* value can belong to that determine the rules for transferring value over an *isolation boundary*.
+There are three types of *isolation regions* that a non-`Sendable` value can belong to that determine the rules for transferring value over an *isolation boundary*.
 We discuss them below.

 #### Non-Isolated Isolation Regions